dragonjpg/flight-rising-misc/README.md

 - **Thread Tracker:** Allows you to create clientside bookmarks to threads, and can optionally keep track of starred threads as well.
 Data is stored in your browser's local storage.
 - **More BBCode Buttons:** New BBCode Buttons for supported tags for the BBCode Bar present on the clan profile, PMs, Dragon Profiles, and Forums.
 Some utilize existing functions on the site (``doAddTags``), while others use a custom prompt function based on the site's ``doURL`` function.
 You can customize which new buttons are enabled via the settings modal.
 Some do unique things, such as the columns button automatically generating a column layout with 1-6 columns.
 - **Quick Ping:** adds a button to each forum post which will simply append  ``@user`` to the quick reply box.
-- **Small QoL Options:** Optionally add links to a user's avatar dragon and den, as well as a link to begin a forum search for the user.
+- **Small QoL Options:** Optionally add links to a user's avatar dragon and den, as well as a link to a forum search for their recent posts.
 - **Settings Modal:** No coding knowledge needed; customize the script by clicking the button that's present on the forums landing page and toggling the buttons.
 - **BACKUPS!** Export/Import settings in JSON format.
 Can be found in the settings modal.